lbliii/milo/themes/blocks/README.md

 {{% /notice %}}
 ```

-In this case, `tip` is a CSS class created to style the div beyond just the `notification` class styling.
+In this case, `tip` is the first argument; it is a CSS class created to style the div beyond Bulma's default `notification` class styling.
 You can pass multiple arguments to a shortcode, and even use the page's frontmatter or site's global variables.

 ---